MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 ## Scripting roles

-Roles for deployed models and datasets can be scripted by using [Tabular Model Scripting Language (TMSL)](../tmsl/tabular-model-scripting-language-tmsl-reference.md) to create or modify the [Roles object](../tmsl/roles-object-tmsl.md).
+Roles for deployed models and semantic models can be scripted by using [Tabular Model Scripting Language (TMSL)](../tmsl/tabular-model-scripting-language-tmsl-reference.md) to create or modify the [Roles object](../tmsl/roles-object-tmsl.md).
 TMSL scripts can be executed in SSMS or with the [Invoke-ASCmd](/powershell/module/sqlserver/invoke-ascmd?view=sqlserver-ps&preserve-view=true) PowerShell cmdlet.

 ## See also